smiles724/BROT/readme.md

 It offers very straightforward and easy-to-understand APIs to plan a triplet loss.
 Please take care of the version of Pytorch.

 ## Dataset
+We examine our method across a wide range of benchmark datasets, including QM7/8/9, ESOL, FreeSolv, and Lipophilicity.
+Notably, all datasets except the adsorption dataset are open-accessed and broadly used by the AI4SCIENCE community.
+The adsorption dataset is newly collected and please cite our paper if you employ this database.
 - **QM7**
 Download (Official Website): `http://quantum-machine.org/datasets/ `
 Download (DeepChem, *recommend*): `https://github.com/deepchem/deepchem/blob/master/deepchem/molnet/load_function/qm7_datasets.py#L30-L107`